-Run NetLogo using the included command line script.
-This is found in the root directory of your NetLogo installation and is named netlogo-headless.sh on Mac and Linux and netlogo-headless.bat on Windows.
-The netlogo-headless script supports the following arguments:
+Run NetLogo using the NetLogo_Console app with the --headless command line argument.
+This is found in the root directory of your NetLogo installation.
+The NetLogo_Console script supports the following arguments:

-- --model <path>: pathname of model to open (required) - --setup-file <path>: read experiment setups from this file instead of the model file - --experiment <name>: name of experiment to run - --table <path>: pathname to send table output to (or- for standard output) - --spreadsheet <path>: pathname to send table output to (or- for standard output) - --threads <number>: use this many threads to do model runs in parallel, or 1 to disable parallel runs. defaults to one thread per processor. - --min-pxcor <number>: override world size setting in model file - --max-pxcor <number>: override world size setting in model file - --min-pycor <number>: override world size setting in model file - --max-pycor <number>: override world size setting in model file
+- --headless: Enable headless mode to run a BehaviorSpace experiment (required, will open the graphical interface otherwise). - --model <path>: pathname of model to open (required) - $\bullet$ --setup-file <path>: read experiment setups from this file instead of the model file - --experiment <name>: name of experiment to run - --table <path>: pathname to send table output to (or- for standard output) - --spreadsheet <path>: pathname to send table output to (or- for standard output) - --lists <path>: pathname to send lists output to (or for standard output), cannot be used without--table or --spreadsheet - -stats : pathname to send statistics output to (or for standard output) cannot be used without -table or --spreadsheet - --threads <number>: use this many threads to do model runs in parallel, or 1 to disable parallel runs. defaults to floor (0.75 <number of processors>). - --update-plots: enable plot updates.
+Include this if you want to export plot data, or exclude it for better performance. - --min-pxcor <number>: override world size setting in model file - --max-pxcor <number>: override world size setting in model file

+- --min-pycor <number>: override world size setting in model file - --max-pycor <number>: override world size setting in model file